 - RST this is the Reset pin, tie to ground to manually reset the AVR, as well as launch the bootloader manually - ARef the analog reference pin.
 Normally the reference voltage is the same as the chip logic voltage (3.3V) but if you need an alternative analog reference, connect it to this pin and select the external AREF in your firmware.
-Can't go higher than 3.3V! - Wake connected to the Wake pin on the WiFi module, not used at this time but it's there if you want it
+Can't go higher than 3.3V!

-SWCLK & SWDIO - These pads on the bottom are used to program the chip.
+• SWCLK & SWDIO - These pads on the bottom are used to program the chip.
 They can also be connected to an SWD debugger.